bruhbruhlmaoo/uma-android-automation/HOW_IT_WORKS.md

 - Mood is Good or Great.
 - Energy is ≥ 70% (high energy means training will succeed well enough despite mood).

-> [!NOTE]
-> **Interaction with Royal Kale Juice:** Cupcakes serve as a "safety net" for Kale Juice usage.
+**Note — Interaction with Royal Kale Juice:** Cupcakes serve as a "safety net" for Kale Juice usage.
 The bot checks for cupcake availability before using Kale Juice at moderate energy levels (21–40%) because the Kale Juice would drop mood by 1.
 If cupcakes are available to compensate, Kale Juice is considered safe to use.

 </details>